 Comparing the two leading 20th century philosophers Popper and Kuhn is not that easy because especially Karl Popper was a master in making wise statements that did not clarify his conceptual model.

 In fact Popper denied the existence of essentially different cultural realities (and differentconceptual schemes).

-The Popper-Kuhn debate refers to a meeting (organized by Imre Lakatos and others) that took place at the former Bedford College, University of London in 13 July 1965.
+Popper-Kuhn debaterefers to a meeting (organized by Imre Lakatos and others) that took place at the former Bedford College, University of London in 13 July 1965.